Moka pots are also known as stovetop espresso makers because they enable you to brew a full-bodied, rich cup of joe on your stove.

 The versatility of a Moka pot is one of its best features.

-You can add all sorts of beans and spices to your Moka pot to brew up various flavors – all from the same pot.
+You can add a variety of beans and spices to your Moka pot to brew up different flavors; all from the same pot.

 I like to add a bit of cinnamon or cocoa powder to my coffee on cold, rainy days to make an incredibly spiced beverage.